AlanLeverenz/vue-js-essentials/README.md

 4 if input is updated, rerender the template (automatic result)

 Vue API
-Data -> defines the 'initial state' of our Vue instance Methods -> defines the different ways our state can change Computed -> defines how to turn the current data into viewable results
+Data -> defines the 'initial state' of our Vue instance (properties) Methods -> defines the different ways our state can change Computed -> defines how to turn the current data into viewable results

 Data -> how everything starts (defining variables) Methods -> changes data (define functions)
 Computed -> turns data into viewable stuff